Pear Tree Rust Disease - a Fungus growth - can affect both Pear tree leaves and also those of the Juniper family.

 Chemical Control of Pear Rust Fungus.
 There seems to be no chemical that has been developed (available to the amateur gardener) that is specifically for the treatment of Pear Rust.
 However, there are several chemical options - notably those chemicals that are specifically for Pear Scab - that will effectively control the Rust disease.
 'Bayer Garden Systhane Fungus Fighter' is one such chemical and freely available as is 'Westland Plant Rescue Fungus'.

-It has been noted that where commercial growers of Pear Trees regularly spray for Pear Scab, there is no incidence of Pear Rust.
+It has been noted that where commercial growers of Pear Trees regularly spray for Pear Scab, there is no incidence of Pear Tree Rust Disease.

 By David Hughes - firstname.lastname@example.org